 Ken Loach's film Kes was set and filmed in several villages in & around Barnsley

 Barnsley is notable as a former industrial town centred on coal mining and glassmaking

 As well as boasting beautiful countryside, a castle and a 17th Century mill on its doorstep, Barnsley centre is bustling with attractions both old and new.
-The town's famous ex-residents include Michael Parkinson, Ian McMillan and Arthur Scargill, so why not walk in their footsteps and explore some of the art galleries, museums and country parks on offer.
+Among the town's famous people are TV personality Michael Parkinson, poet Ian McMillan, former union leader Arthur Scargill, world famous author of Chocolat Joann Harris and Professor of Archaeology and famed Egyptologist Joanne Fletcher, so why not walk in their footsteps and explore some of what Barnsley has to offer.

 With a mention in the Domesday Book, Barnsley's historic roots can be seen far and wide, from 18th Century Wentworth Castle to Elsecar Heritage Centre in the former colliery workshops and from Cannon Hall Museum, a country house museum set in 70 acres of historic parkland to antiques, collectables and a good dose of modern day bargains, at Barnsley Market.